martinthomson/wt-session-limits/draft-thomson-webtrans-session-limit.md

 Each endpoint maintains four counters along with each session.
 These counters correspond to all combinations of local- and peer-initiated unidirection and bidirectional streams.

-When a stream associated with a session is created, the corresponding counter is increased.
+When a stream associated with a session is created, the corresponding counter is increased:

-For locally-initiated streams, streams cannot be created if the counter would exceed the corresponding value provided by a peer in the WT_MAX_STREAMS capsule.
+* For locally-initiated streams, streams cannot be created if the counter would exceed the corresponding value provided by a peer in the WT_MAX_STREAMS capsule.

-For peer-initiated streams, any newly created stream causes the counter to increase by one.
+* For peer-initiated streams, any newly created stream causes the counter to increase by one.
 If this exceeds the value sent in a WT_MAX_STREAMS capsule, the endpoint treats that as a protocol violation.
 Endpoints MUST close sessions that cause protocol violations and MAY close the entire connection at their discretion.

+An endpoint can send a WT_MAX_STREAMS capsule to increase the limit that applies to their peer.
+Sending this capsule is necessary to enable the creation of any streams.
+An endpoint that does not require session-level control over streams MAY avoid the need to manage the limit by sending a WT_MAX_STREAMS with a very large value.

 The WT_STREAMS_BLOCKED capsule is sent to indicate that an endpoint was unable to create a stream due to the session-level stream limit.